CPK Insurance

 What Commercial Property Insurance Covers

-In Vermont, commercial property insurance typically protects the physical assets tied to your location, including the building if you own it, business personal property, fixtures, inventory, furniture, computers, and signage.
+In Vermont, commercial property insurance can help protect the physical assets tied to your location, including the building if you own it, business personal property, fixtures, inventory, furniture, computers, and signage.
 The standard policy focus is building damage from covered perils such as fire, windstorm, hail, theft, vandalism, and other named causes of loss, while flood remains excluded and requires a separate flood policy.
 That distinction matters in Vermont because the state’s flooding hazard is rated high and recent disaster history includes flash flooding with declared counties and major damage, so owners near rivers, low-lying streets, or older drainage systems should review that gap carefully.
 Coverage can also be expanded with business income coverage, which helps replace lost revenue and continuing expenses after a covered closure, and with equipment breakdown coverage for mechanical or electrical failures that affect specialized equipment.
 Ordinance or law coverage is another important add-on if a damaged building must be repaired to current code standards, especially in older Vermont structures where rebuilding requirements can change project costs.
 The Vermont Department of Financial Regulation oversees the market, but the policy form itself still varies by carrier, endorsements, and industry exposure, so you should confirm exactly which perils, limits, and exclusions apply before binding.

 Coverage Included